Tobischlick/tenniscrawler/README.md

 ## How to start

+If not existing, create the directories 'Logfiles' and 'Excelfiles' on root level.
+Install the necessary libs via pip install.

 Run the crawler with `python crawler.py`.
 The result is a .csv file named '04_Mails.csv' with the following columns:

 - 'Position'